-On average there are 1200 students applying to graduate each semester.
+On average there are approximately 1200 students applying to graduate each semester.
 Each one of you have unique individual experiences, backgrounds, and contexts, but there are many similarities, including the graduation process.
 The information on this page is intended to answer most of your questions about timelines and the graduation process.
-Don't miss out on any important information, read through each section and contact us with specific questions not answered here.
+Don't miss out on any important information, read through each section and contact the Graduation Records Office (include G# in your correspondence) with specific questions not answered here.

 Degree Diploma Information

 IMPORTANT NOTE: Requirement percentage is calculated when credit requirements towards a major are earned.
 Meaning that DegreeWorks will not read 100% until final (earned) grades are submitted at the end of the semester.
 Credit percentage is indicative of credits applied toward the degree requirement, including those "in-progress" (IP).

 - "To walk" during graduation means to participate in the Geneseo Commencement Ceremony.
 The ceremony is a celebration of your success.
 It is not to be confused with the term "to graduate".

 - "To graduate" means you will have completed all requirements of your declared curriculum (major(s), minors, etc.) and earned a baccalaureate degree from the College at Geneseo.

 - Conferred means that a final degree audit is conducted and your transcript is finalized.

 - Diploma- serves as proof of your undergraduate degree (i.e. Bachelor of Science, Bachelor of Arts)

 - Transcript- serves as proof of completing your major requirements. (i.e. Communications, Biology, etc.) (Major(s), Minor(s), Concentration(s) will not appear on your printed diploma)